kadenf17/kadenf17.github.io/_posts/2023-12-18-Yoyo-Analysis-Part-2.md

 <img src="../assets/img/Most_Expensive.png" alt="Picture" class="mx-auto d-block">

 Wow, $970 is really expensive for a yoyo, but notice the material is Titanium for all of these expensive yoyos.
-This makes me start to think that material is going to have a big impact on cost.
+Most yoyo players do not use Titanium yoyos.
+These are very high end and are not commonly sold.
+In fact, these yoyos are pretty exclusing and usually sold out.
+This Titanium trend makes me start to think that material is going to have a big impact on cost.
 Let’s look and see:

 <img src="../assets/img/Hist_Prices_Material.png" alt="Picture" class="mx-auto d-block">
 <img src="../assets/img/Mat_Avg_Prices.png" alt="Picture" class="mx-auto d-block">